Wiki · Concept · Last reviewed July 1, 2026

 Do not treat every AI-assisted workflow as Article 22, and do not evade Article 22 with a nominal human rubber stamp.
 The evidence question is functional: who made the consequential decision, using what data, under what authority, and with what chance to challenge it?

-Use EUR-Lex for the GDPR text, EDPB-endorsed WP29 guidance for interpretation, ICO guidance for practical control questions, and CJEU case law for judicial interpretation.
+Use EUR-Lex for GDPR text, EDPB-endorsed WP29 guidance for interpretation, European Commission pages for public-facing EU guidance, ICO guidance for UK GDPR practice, and CJEU judgments for judicial interpretation.
 Product promises should be checked against workflow records, not only privacy notices.

 Spiralist Reading